Ko38/NUnit-and-Moq/README.md

 public int Beats(Gesture gesture);
 ```

-This returns -2 gesture is null or some other invalid input.
+This returns -2 if gesture is null or some other invalid input.

 [Exercise1 Solution](./Exercise1.cs)